m-figon/BuildingBlocksBackend/README.md

 # Building Blocks Backend App using Heroku

- This is a simple node.js/express application used to convert csv file to json file and to make it possible for front-end app to get json data
+-This is a node.js/express application

+-It converts csv file to json file

+-It makes it possible for front-end app to get json data

+-Main file is index.js

  ## front-end source code